JakubKepak/Invoice_app_backend/README.md

 The backend is deployed on [Heroku](https://www.heroku.com/) in a free tier.
 So it might take some time when the app is first load up.

 ### About
 The backend is build as GraphQL API using [Apollo](https://www.apollographql.com/).
+MongoDB Atlas is used as a database.
 It intetionally contains quite a lot of comments.

 ### Runing the backend locally
 - Clone or copy the repo